awslabs/aws-ai-solution-kit/samples/custom-ocr-healthy-code/README.md

 ## Custom Template OCR sample for Health kit(Jiankang Bao)

 This repo is a sample project for [AI Solution Kit](https://github.com/awslabs/aws-ai-solution-kit).
-The Health Kit serves as areference for assessing citizens fitness for going back to work, entering/exitingpublic places, and other situations concerning COVID-19 prevention andcontrol.
+The Health Kit serves as a reference for assessing citizen's fitness for going back to work, entering/exiting public places, and other situations concerning COVID-19 prevention and control.
 In this example, we use Custom Template OCR feature to recognize and extract Simplified Chinese information such as person name, ID card, Covid status in Health kit.

 ### Repository Structure
 ```